If you are a new member, a visitor or a guest, even in a non-Land Rover, your vehicle should still meet our requirements.

 “Recovering” or "Snatching' can involve short, sharp pulls and high forces.

 Standard LR factory equipment might not be fully suitable for all purposes so please check with us for the latest details.

-Please note: "tie down" eyes or plates, and especially tow balls, are NOT suitable for recoveries.
+Please note: "tie down" eyes or plates, and especially tow balls, are NOT designed or suitable for recoveries.

 Some 'golden' rules relating to the fitting and location of recovery points:

 - Recovery points need to be attached to something solid like a chassis member, the bumper or a bull/winch bar (which in turn are attached to the chassis).
 On top of or right next to a chassis mounting point is best.
 The further you go away from a strong point, the more likely it is to bend the structure.

 - Any points of welded construction should be made by competent, certified welder.